 Objects that are identified by the cosine scheme we define as "strong" objects, while objects that are only identified by the scalar multiplier and not by the cosine scheme are defined as "faint" objects (Fig. 8).
-The separation into strong and faint objects allows for analysis that addresses the relative intensity of the observed reflectivity compared to independent data sets such as surface
+The separation into strong and faint objects allows for analysis that addresses the relative intensity of the observed reflectivity compared to independent data sets such as surface 200 weather station snow rates.
+The output of the algorithm can yield strong and faint portions of the same contiguous feature as well as objects that are solely of one type (Figure 8ghi).

 An important component of running the algorithm in practice is to account for uncertainties in the observed data and that no one method for feature detection will work perfectly in all situations.
-Similar to Yuter et al. (2005), we bound our feature identification by running the algorithm on the estimated snow rate field and two offsets of that field with slightly higher and

-- 190 lower values to yield purposeful over and under estimates of the feature detection.
+Similar to Yuter et al. (2005), we bound our feature identification by running the algorithm on the estimated snow rate field and two offsets of that field with slightly higher and 205 lower values to yield purposeful over and under estimates of the feature detection.
 Increasing the radar reflectivity by 2 dB, converting to snow rate, and then running the algorithm yields an overestimate in feature area, while decreasing by 2 dB yields an underestimate.
-For the underestimate, echo where the original reflectivity field $\leq 2 \, dB$ gets removed, so the underestimate feature detection field will have less total echo area than the best and overestimate feature detection fields.
-Bounding the best estimate feature detection field can be accomplished by varying the input field slightly as we have done here, or by varying the - difference equation.
-Both accomplish the same goal of making minor adjustments to yield an under and over estimate in the 195 field.
-We recommend adjusting the field by at least $\pm 2 \text{ dB}$ as this value is close to the minimum uncertainty in the US NWS operational radar reflectivity calibrations.
-As compared to the "best estimate", the underestimate version usually reduces the size of strong features and amplifies the detection of faint features compared to the best estimate.
+For the underestimate, since we do not consider values $< 0 \text{ mm hr}^{-1}$ (Table 1), echo where the original reflectivity field $\leq 2 \, dBZ$ gets removed, so the underestimate feature detection field will have less total echo area than the best 210 and overestimate feature detection fields.
+Bounding the best estimate feature detection field can be accomplished by varying

+- the input field slightly as we have done here, or by varying the difference equation.
+Both accomplish the same goal of making minor adjustments to yield an under and over estimate in the field.
+We recommend adjusting the field by at least $\pm 2 \, dB$ as this value is close to the minimum uncertainty in the US NWS operational radar reflectivity calibrations.
+As compared to the "best estimate", the underestimate version usually reduces the size of strong features and amplifies the detection of faint features - 215 compared to the best estimate.
 The overestimate version the snow field usually yields larger feature sizes for the strong features and damps the detection of the faint features compared to the best estimate.
-200